 A financial consultant is essentially the same as a financial advisor.
 They often offer a number of services, with their financial advice being based on the client’s specific needs and goals.
 In some cases, a financial consultant may have more financial planning experience than the typical financial advisor.
 Financial consultants usually provide investment services as well, though.
-To find a financial advisor or consultant in your area, try SmartAsset’s free matching tool.

 What Is a Financial Consultant?

 “Financial consultant” is a somewhat antiquated term that’s largely been replaced by the term “financial advisor.”
 Financial consultants may work for a firm or as a self-employed contractor, and their clients may be companies or individuals.

 In short, financial consultants offer personalized advice to help investors build wealth.
 They may offer financial planning, identify well-suited investments and guide insurance decisions.
 They often direct the buying and selling of investments, like stocks and bonds, on their clients’ behalf.
 Some may also sell financial products.